Fixing Your R Score

 As you begin to slide down the scale, ratings of R2-R9 indicate various forms of financial mismanagement or outstanding debt.

-Future lenders will look at your R Score when deciding whether or not to offer you credit, so it’s important to maintain a high R Score.
+Future lenders will look at your Overall R Score when deciding whether or not to offer you credit, so it’s important to maintain a high R Score.

 However, millions of people experience financial difficulties, so it’s not uncommon to have an R Score that’s less than perfect.

 Fortunately, there are a variety of ways you can overhaul your finances and improve your R Score.